Efficient Verification of Optimized Code: Correct High-speed X25519: Introduction

 \section{Introduction}

 Although formal verification is considered to give the highest level of assurance in security-critical software\cite{ealcc}, it is seldom applied.
-Even if a verification technique has enough expressive power to reason about a given problem domain, for its use to make economic sense, it should be accessible to software engineers, and not require an excessive amount of time.
+Even if a verification technique is expressive enough to reason about a given problem domain, for its use to make economic sense, it must be usable by programmers proficient in that domain, and not require an excessive amount of time.
 These criteria are hard to meet.

-In cryptographic code, subtle bugs be disastrous for its security\cite{bugattacks}, and so there is a strong desire to prevent them.
-Furthermore, since the security of a system is only as strong as its weakest link, being able to exploit just one bug can be all that is needed.
-As Chen et al.\cite{cv25519} note, the desire to avoid risk in cryptographic implementations can hamper adoption of new and more efficient crypto libraries, simply because the correctness of these implementations can not be properly demonstrated.
+Cryptographic implementations are always security-critical: subtle bugs can have disastrous consequences\cite{bugattacks}, and the security of a system is only as strong as its weakest link.
+As Chen et al.\cite{cv25519} note, the desire to avoid risk in cryptographic implementations can hamper adoption of new and more efficient crypto libraries, simply because the correctness of these implementations cannot be properly demonstrated.
 As they also note, a full audit in addition to testing can be extremely expensive, and impractical for high-performance implementations due to extensive use of clever optimizations.
 In this context the case of applying formal verification looks very reasonable, and indeed this is actively pursued \cite{cv25519, everest}.

-There are a lot of important challenges in this, however.
+However, this poses many important challenges.
 First, at what level should verification occur?
 Compilers have been known to be a source of concern, as they can cause subtle problems\cite{vaudenay}.
 Second, understanding the formal verification process used can be a daunting task: powerful tools such as the Verification Software Toolchain \cite{vst} have a substantial learning curve.
-If instead an ad-hoc method is used, the complexities and correctness of the method itself needs to be clearly understood for it to be trustworthy.
+If instead an ad-hoc method is used, the correctness of the method itself needs to be clearly established for it to be trustworthy.
 Lastly, cryptography by its nature involves the exploitation of carefully engineered mathematics, which a formal method must be able to state and work with, which adds to the effort required in showing correctness of implementations.